rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/solver.md

 - `ind_save_d`: which indices of `xd` should be saved
 - `save_rate = true`: requires the solver to save the total rate.
 Can be useful when estimating the rate bounds in order to use the Rejection algorithm as a second try.
 -  `X_extended = zeros(Tc, 1 + 1)`: (advanced use) options used to provide the shape of the extended array in the [CHV algorithm](https://arxiv.org/abs/1504.06873).
 Can be useful in order to use `StaticArrays.jl` for example.

+!!! note "Solvers for the `DiffEqJump` wrapper"
+    We provide a basic wrapper that should work for `VariableJumps` (the other types of jumps have not been thoroughly tested).
+You can use `CHV` for this type of problems.
+The `Rejection` solver is not functional yet.